orangepanda83/legendary-spoon-_-orig/bazel/browsers/README.md

 ## Puppeteer

-1. Visit https://github.com/puppeteer/puppeteer/blob/master/docs/api.md to determine which version of puppeteer corresponds to the version of Chrome desired.
+1. Visit https://github.com/puppeteer/puppeteer/blob/master/docs/api.md to find the corresponding version of Puppeteer for the desired Chrome version.

-2. Visit https://chromedriver.chromium.org/downloads to determine which version of ChromeDriver should be used for the version of Chrome desired.
+2. Visit https://chromedriver.chromium.org/downloads to find the appropriate ChromeDriver version.

    > NOTE:
    > The version of Chrome does not necessarily correspond exactly with the version of ChromeDriver.